pieconsume/Nagle/README.md

 ### Kernel loading

 The kernel is designed to have minimal initialization required.
-The requirments are as follows:
+The requirements are as follows:
  - Loaded in 64 bit long mode
  - RAX contains a pointer to the kernel flags and reserved memory
  - The kernel flags will have the memory map type bit set correctly